 Certain of the selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 1,561,000 additional ADSs at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.
-Assuming the underwriters' option is exercised in full, the total price to the public would be \$255.3 million, the total underwriters' discounts and commissions would be \$155.0 million.
-If the underwriters' option is not exercised, the total price to the public would be \$224.1 million, the total underwriters' discounts and commissions would be \$83.7 million and total proceeds to us would be \$125.8 million.
+Assuming the underwriters' option is exercised in full, the total price to the public would be \$255.3 million, the total underwriters' discounts and commissions would be \$16.6 million, total proceeds to us would be \$83.7 million and total proceeds to the selling shareholders would be \$125.8 million.
+If the underwriters' option is not exercised, the total price to the public would be \$83.7 million and total proceeds to the selling shareholders would be \$125.8 million.